What is Poplin Fabric?

 - Too thin for winter

 You now know everything there is to know about this wonderfully versatile poplin fabric.
-Discover poplin and other fabrics in your own swatch pack.
+Discover poplin fabrics and other materials in your own swatch pack.